Ahmad Ali (Indonesian politician)

 Ahmad H.M.
 Ali, BEc (born 16 May 1969) is an Indonesian politician who served as a member of the People's Representative Council for two terms (2014–2019 and 2019–2024).
 He represents the electoral district of Central Sulawesi.
-Ali is a cadre of the NasDem Party.
-Currently, he sits in Third Commission and doubles as the Chairman of the NasDem Party Faction in the DPR-RI.
+Ali was a cadre of the NasDem Party before his move to the Indonesian Solidarity Party in 2025.
+He sat in Third Commission and doubled as the Chairman of the NasDem Party Faction in the DPR-RI.